Students

 This will depend upon what your college or institution requires.
 If the exam is paper-and-pencil, the Testing Center is usually required to return your exam for you by mail, fax, scan-and-upload, or emailed attachment.
 If it is an online exam it is usually submitted over the internet automatically.
 Usually you must contact your institution for scores and grades, as the Testing Center does not provide a scoring service.

 My deadline is coming soon.
-Can my exam be returned by FedEx or Priority Mail?
+Can my exam be returned by FedEx or priority mail?
+What about a tracking number for USPS?

-If you wish to have your exam returned by a faster method than standard mail, you (or your sponsoring institution) must provide a pre-paid envelope from either the US Postal Service or the courier of your choice.
-The Testing Office cannot provide envelopes or postage, and does not have accounts with FedEx or any other service.
+If you wish to have your exam returned by a faster method than standard mail, or want to add a tracking number to standard mail, you (or your sponsoring institution) must provide a pre–paid envelope from either the US Postal Service or the courier of your choice.
+The Testing Office cannot provide envelopes or postage, or add any additional services, and does not have accounts with FedEx or any other courier.
+The Testing Office also does not record tracking numbers, and it is your responsibility to save them if they are needed.